 Baby spinach or torn up leaves of regular spinach

-Fresh or dried lasagna noodles, enough for 3 layers in casserole dish [Do not use wavy edged noodles.
-Anna says these are ugly.
-Use thin, flat sheets of pasta.]
+Fresh or dried lasagne noodles, enough for 3 layers in casserole dish [Use thin, flat sheets of pasta rather than the wavy edged variety.]

 Heat 2 T. olive oil in large saucepan over medium heat.